biopragmatics/oquat/docs/unknowns/source/to.md

 | IWIS:1423 |        1 | [TO:0020037](http://purl.obolibrary.org/obo/TO_0020037) |
 | IWIS:1412 |        1 | [TO:0020038](http://purl.obolibrary.org/obo/TO_0020038) |

-## `R` (1)
+## `R`

+There are 1 usages of `R` in `to`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20R)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20R).

 | curie   |   usages | nodes                                                   |
 |---------|----------|---------------------------------------------------------|
 | R:pj    |        1 | [TO:0000728](http://purl.obolibrary.org/obo/TO_0000728) |

-## `T-CAP` (1)
+## `T-CAP`

+There are 1 usages of `T-CAP` in `to`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20T-CAP)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20T-CAP).

 | curie                |   usages | nodes                                                                                                                                                                                                                                                                                            |
 |----------------------|----------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | T-CAP:Victoria_Blake |       27 | [TO:0020051](http://purl.obolibrary.org/obo/TO_0020051), [TO:0020052](http://purl.obolibrary.org/obo/TO_0020052), [TO:0020053](http://purl.obolibrary.org/obo/TO_0020053), [TO:0020054](http://purl.obolibrary.org/obo/TO_0020054), [TO:0020055](http://purl.obolibrary.org/obo/TO_0020055), ... |

-## `TO_GIT` (153)
+## `TO_GIT`

+There are 153 usages of `TO_GIT` in `to`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20TO_GIT)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20TO_GIT).

 <details>
 <summary>Click to expand the `TO_GIT` table</summary>